DoctorWkt/TTL_TicTacToe/journal.md

 Now 7 vias, sigh.
 There was a couple of small bugs in the Perl code which I fixed, and now the breadboard can play board first and shows the wins and ties.
 All good.
 Now to update the documentation.

+## Thu 27 Jun 10:12:59 AEST 2019

+The PCBs that I ordered from JLCPCB arrived yesterday.
+I was able to spend a couple of hours taking the components from the breadboard and solder them to the PCB.
+There were no wiring problems.
+The only main problem was my bi-colour LEDs are much larger than the two separate LEDs, and the actually bump into the pushbuttons.
+Also, the buttons for one row are closer to the LEDs for the row below.
+If I redesigned the board, I would move the buttons to be right next to the LEDs, and I'd make room for 10mm bi-colour LEDs.

+Apart from this, it all went well.
+The little micro USB daughter board that I had worked fine to supply power, and once I got all the chips on the thing worked as expected.
+I haven't done the user/board first switch yet, I'll do that soon.
+So this is the second PCB that I've ordered, and I'm still surprised that I can design a PCb and it just works :-)